[ △ = open in new tab ]

 - On a Windows PC, download the latest firmware version zip file from the DVMEGA Downloads page△ page, and then extract the firmware hex file from it.
-(I downloaded the one labeled "BlueDV-MMDVMhost; Raspberry PI based Support for D-Star, Fusion and DMR auto mode; Singleband and Dualband Radio."
-The file in it was named: DVMEGA_RH_V###_UNO.cpp.hex, where ### is the version.
+(I downloaded the one labeled "BlueDV-MMDVMhost for Raspberry PI.
+Support for D-Star, Fusion and DMR auto mode; Singleband and Dualband Radio."
+The file in it was named:

 - Download the X-Loader app from the same place, and install it on a Windows PC.